ansible-collections/amazon.aws/README.md

 ## Using this collection

-You can either call modules by their Fully Qualified Collection Namespace (FQCN), such as `amazon.aws.ec2_instance`, or you can call modules by their short name if you list the `amazon.aws` collection in the playbook's `collections` keyword:
+You can either call modules by their Fully Qualified Collection Name (FQCN), such as `amazon.aws.ec2_instance`, or you can call modules by their short name if you list the `amazon.aws` collection in the playbook's `collections` keyword:

 ```yaml
 ---